 Patrick Joseph McCall, 1898

-It was on this day in 1798, during the Irish rebellion against British dominion, that the Battle of Vinegar Hill took place at Inis Córthaid, now the second-largest town in County Wexford.
+It was on this day in 1798, during the first great Irish rebellion against British dominion, that the Battle of Vinegar Hill took place at Inis Córthaid, now the second-largest town in County Wexford.

-The Irish Rebellion of 1798 (Éirí Amach) also known as the United Irishmen Rebellion, was an uprising against British rule in Ireland lasting from May to September 1798.
-The United Irishmen, a republican revolutionary group influenced by the ideas of the American and French revolutions, were the main organising force behind the rebellion.
-It was led by Presbyterians angry at being shut out of power by the Anglican establishment whilst Catholics became increasingly involved.
+The Rebellion of 1798 (Éirí Amach) also known as the United Irishmen Rebellion, was an uprising against British rule in Ireland during the summer of ‘98.
+The United Irishmen, a republican revolutionary group influenced by the ideas of the American and French revolutions, were the drivers of the rebellion.
+It was led by Presbyterians irate at being shut out of power by the Anglican establishment whilst Catholics became increasingly involved.
 Plans called for significant French support, which never eventuated.
 The uprising was poorly organized, uncoordinated, and quickly suppressed by much more powerful British forces.
 Both sides indulged in bloody reprisals.
 Between 10,000 to 30,000 souls perished, most of them Irishmen and women of all denominations.

 The famous statue in the market square of Enniscorthy shows the doomed Father Murphy, a leader of the ’98, pointing the way to Vinegar Hill for a young volunteer, ‘The Croppy Boy’.

-Myth and memory often embellish the stories and the glories of oppressed people rising up against the power, but when we recall these oftimes forlorn hopes, from Spartacus to the Arab Spring, it is difficult to imagine ourselves, in what are for many of us relatively comfortable, free and democratic countries, in the position of those desperate and passionate enough to risk life and limb and to face the terrible consquences of heroic failure.
+Myth and memory often embellish the stories and the glories of oppressed people rising up against the power, but when we recall these oftimes forlorn hopes, from Spartacus to the Arab Spring, it is difficult to imagine ourselves, in our relatively comfortable, free and democratic countries, in the position of people desperate and passionate enough to risk life and limb and to face the terrible consquences of heroic failure.
 We can but sense, vicariously, the ache and the urge behind Lord Byron’s passionate couplet:

 Yet, Freedom! thy banner, torn, but flying,